BKWLD/decoy/README.md

 - Different translation files are treated as virtual pages in the admin.
 - Keys can have a bullet that delimits sections and will be used to break up the page into sections in the admin.
 This is optional.
 - The default format for a field in the admin is a text input.
 This can be overidden by specifying a type following the key, delimited with a comma.
 The view helper, howerver, may omit this.
 In other words, this is valid: `<?=Decoy::frag('deep_dive.pdf')?>`.
+- Images **must** be stored in the /public/img directory.
+Decoy will automatically make a copy in the uploads directory for Croppa to act on.
+Decoy::frag() will then return the path to the uploads copy.
+This is done because PagodaBox doesn't let you push things via git to shared writeable directories, so committing the image to the uploads dir would not work.

 ### Workers